-It is very important that your doctor check your progress at regular visits to allow for changes in your dose.
-Blood tests will be needed to check for any unwanted effects .
+It is very important that your doctor check your progress at regular visits to allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+Blood tests may be needed to check for unwanted effects.

-Do not take desipramine if you have taken a monoamine oxidase (MAO) inhibitor (isocarboxazid [e.g., Marplan], phenelzine [e.g., Nardil], selegiline [e.g., Eldepryl], or tranylcypromine [e.g., Parnate]) in the past 2 weeks.
-Do not start taking a MAO inhibitor within 2 weeks of stopping desipramine.
-If you do, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, sudden high body temperature, extremely high blood pressure, or severe convulsions .
+Do not take desipramine with a monoamine oxidase (MAO) inhibitor (eg, isocarboxazid [Marplan®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]).
+Do not start taking desipramine during the 2 weeks after you stop a MAO inhibitor and wait 2 weeks after stopping desipramine before you start taking a MAO inhibitor.
+If you take them together or do not wait 2 weeks, you may develop confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high body temperature, an extremely high blood pressure, or severe convulsions.

 This medicine may raise or lower your blood sugar.
-If you notice a change in the results of your blood or urine sugar tests or if you have any questions, check with your doctor .
+If you are diabetic and notice a change in the results of your blood or urine sugar tests, check with your doctor.

 This medicine may cause some people to become drowsy or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are drowsy or not alert.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.